-Cleaning the mouse
+Cleaning the workstation

-The mouse should be used on a surface that is as clean and as dust-free as possible.
+Cleaning the mouse The mouse should be used on a surface that is as clean and as dust-free as possible.
 Dust, however, does sometimes get caught up in the ball on the underside of the mouse.